-A new student representative will be elected at the beginning of each semester to replace the representative that has served for a year.
+A new student representative will be elected at the end of each academic year to replace the representative that has served for two years.
 This student representative structure will allow two things: (1) the follow through on issues presented previously to faculty (2) the training of the new student representative by the older representative.